A New Score a Day!

 Categories: Jigs Traditional/Folk Difficulty: easy

-Tune of the Day: Study in D minor by Clinton
+Tune of the Day: Study No. 5 by Köhler

-This gigue is the fourth and final movement of a sonata for 3 flutes in F major by the German Baroque composer and music theorist Johann Mattheson.
+This is the second movement of a sonata for 3 flutes in G minor by the German Baroque composer and music theorist Johann Mattheson.
 It was published in Amsterdam in 1708.

 Traditional Irish jig